 I wonder if this person was looking specifically for my blog.
 Maybe, maybe not, but either way I do know a thing or two about “the misfortune of knowing prematurity.”
 As I’ve written on this blog, my twins are micropreemies.
 Even my third daughter is a preemie, born at 34 weeks.
 There’s a world of difference between delivering at 34 weeks (a 5 lb 13 ounce baby) and delivering at 26 weeks (twins, 1 lb 10 oz & 2 lbs).

 My twins spent their first 78 days in the NICU.
 Those three months were torture, and we spent a long time wondering whether prematurity would have long-lasting effects on our daughters’ cognitive and physical abilities, but there is a silver lining.
 I am a stronger, more compassionate person than I was before motherhood crept up on me a full trimester too soon.
 Oddly enough, I have more positive memories of the NICU than negative ones now.
-Last year, fellow preemie mom I met on an online forum quoted me (under my nickname, Malie) on the subject in her insightful post, retitled Moving Beyond the Trauma of Preterm Birth; her original post is here.
+Last year, a fellow preemie mom I met on an online forum quoted me (under my nickname, Malie) on the subject in her insightful post, retitled Moving Beyond the Trauma of Preterm Birth.
+This is what I said:

 So, perhaps preterm birth is not all “misfortune,” given enough time and a happy ending.